esmero/archipelago-documentation/docs/export-to-csv.md

 ![Export To CSV Action Configuration](images/export-to-csv-action-configuration.png)

-Select `Apply` when you are ready to move forward to the next step of using this action.
+Select `Apply` when you are ready to move forward to the next step of using this Action.

 ## Executing the Action and Downloading the CSV

-After selecting your Export ADOs to CSV Configuration Options, you will be directed to a page showing a summary preview of the 'Items selected' (display list of ADOs may be truncated depending on the amount of items), and then will need to select `Execute Action` to proceed.
+After selecting your Export ADOs to CSV Configuration Options, you will be directed to a page showing a summary list of the 'Items selected' (list may be truncated depending on the amount of items you selected).
+You will then need to select `Execute Action` to proceed.

-Generating the CSV (and possibly a corresponding AMI Set, if you selected that option) will be processed in real time.
+Selecting `Execute Action` will trigger the generation of the CSV in real time, directly in your browser session.
 This may take a few seconds to a few minutes, depending on the amount of items you selected to include.
-You will see a progress bar generate while the Action is running.
+You will see a progress bar updating while this Action is running.

 When the Action is finished, you will see a temporary Status Message stating: "Your source data was saved and is available as CSV at", followed by a link to the CSV file generated.
 Be sure to click on the CSV link and download before navigating away from this temporary Status message.
+No worries if you accidently navigate away from this page before downloading the generated CSV, you can find a temporary copy of the CSV file generated at:
+- Accessed through the `Content` menu > `Media Files`
+- Directly at `/admin/content/files`

+*Or:* you can simply configure and run the Action again to generate another copy of the CSV if needed.

 If you selected the option to attach to `Attach CSV to a new AMI Set`, you will also see a status message stating: "Well Done!
 New AMI Set was created and you can see it here" (and 'see it here' will be linked to the corresponding AMI Set).
 You will be able to access the AMI Set from the `AMI Sets` tab on the main Content page found at `/admin/content` or directly at `/amiset/list`.